 • explain the dynamics and complexity of agro-ecological interactions;

 • analyse the relationship between structure and function of agroecosystems;

 • distinguish stakeholder roles and relevance in agroecological innovation;

 • integrate and synthesise knowledge to inform the design of agroecological systems

 The course will be taught using material which will be provided in Brightspace including Powerpoint presentations, scientific articles, group work exercises, models and games.

 Grades are assigned on:

 - a group work report (30%).

 Both grades need to be a 5.5 or higher.

-The course will be taught using scientific articles which will be provided on blackboard.
+The course will be taught using scientific articles which will be provided in Brightspace.